 To do this from the dashboard, go to Appearance > Nexter Settings > Performance.

 Then go to the Disable Comments section and click the Settings button.

 It will open the Disable Comments popup from the Comments dropdown choose Disable Everywhere and click on the Save button.

 This will disable comments throughout the site and it can’t be overridden from individual pages or posts.

 To enable the comments again simply choose the Enabled option from the dropdown and save the changes, it will restore the commenting system on your website.

-How to Disable Comments for specific posts type with the Nexter theme?
+How to Disable Comments for specific posts type with the Nexter Extension?

 If you want to disable comments for a specific post type like posts, pages etc. you can do that as well with the Nexter theme.

 From the Disable Comments popup, choose Disable Specific Post Type from the Comments dropdown.
 It will show four options –

 Posts – With this option, you can disable comments for posts only.